 A County department head as to Contracts the department head is authorized to award or execute, or is responsible for administering and managing; and

-A County Council appointee as to Contracts the appointee is authorized to award or execute, or is responsible for administering and managing.
+A County Counsel appointee as to Contracts the appointee is authorized to award or execute, or is responsible for administering and managing.

 Sec.
 2-40.05 – Causes for Debarment.